Why thousands of Illinois families are choosing Dallas-Fort Worth

 What Texas Weather Gives You: Mild, More Useable Winters

-Most winter days in much of Texas (especially North and Central) land in the 40s–60s, with only short bursts of hard freezes instead of months of snow and ice.
+Most winter days in much of Texas (especially North and Central TX) land in the 40s–60s, with only short bursts of hard freezes instead of months of snow and ice.
 You trade snowbanks and slush‑filled intersections for cool, jacket‑weather days where kids can still play outside and you’re not budgeting time to dig out your car.

 Long Green Seasons and Sunlight

 Warmer temperatures and a longer growing season mean grass stays green longer, trees leaf out earlier, and outdoor plants can thrive through much of the year with the right watering.
-You get more days where you can comfortably sit outside in January or February than you ever did in New York, and the overall feel is more “extended spring/fall” with a short winter intermission.
+You get more days where you can comfortably sit outside in January or February than you ever did in Illinois, and the overall feel is more “extended spring/fall” with a short winter intermission.

 Predictable Big‑Picture Pattern